 II.
 Description of the Hospital

-Miami Children’s Hospital is a private, non-profit hospital specializing in neonatal, pediatric and adolescent medicine.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, is a private, non-profit hospital specializing in neonatal, pediatric and adolescent medicine.
 All subspecialties are represented.
 The geographic regions served include the southeastern portion of the United States, the Caribbean Islands as well as the Central and South American Countries.

 The Hospital is accredited by the Joint Commission on Accreditation of Hospitals and the Liaison Committee on Graduate Medical Education.
 It is also a recognized member of the American Hospital Association, the Florida Hospital Association, the South Florida Hospital Association, and the National Association of Children’s Hospitals and Related Institutions, Inc.

-Miami Children’s Hospital is South Florida’s only independent, freestanding specialty hospital exclusively for children.
-For half a century, Miami Children’s Hospital has provided state-of-the art pediatric care for South Florida’s children, ranging in age from birth to 21.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, is South Florida’s only independent, freestanding specialty hospital exclusively for children.
+For half a century, Nicklaus Children's Hospital, formerly Miami Children's Hospital, has provided state-of-the art pediatric care for South Florida’s children, ranging in age from birth to 21.
 The Variety Club International, a group dedicated to helping indigent children, obtained the necessary funds and founded Variety Children’s Hospital in 1950.
-The medical institution was renamed Miami Children’s Hospital in 1983.
+The medical institution was renamed Nicklaus Children's Hospital, formerly Miami Children's Hospital, in 1983.
 The not-for profit 501 (C) (3) 289-bed hospital is renowned for excellence in all aspects of pediatric medicine with several specialty programs ranked among the best in the nation in the 2012-13 rankings by U.S. News & World Report offering more than 40 distinct medical specialties to treat childhood diseases and disorders.

-MCH’s founding vision was the creation of a full service pediatric center to provide South Florida with state of the art clinical services, medical research, and a comprehensive teaching program for doctors, nurses and medical specialists.
-Toward this goal, MCH has developed and maintained graduate training programs of the highest academic quality for pediatric residents and fellows as well as psychology interns and fellows.
-The MCH Psychology Internship Program (PIP) offers a pre-doctoral clinical psychology internship program with a focus in the areas of pediatric health psychology and clinical neuropsychology.
+NCH's founding vision was the creation of a full service pediatric center to provide South Florida with state of the art clinical services, medical research, and a comprehensive teaching program for doctors, nurses and medical specialists.
+Toward this goal, NCH has developed and maintained graduate training programs of the highest academic quality for pediatric residents and fellows as well as psychology interns and fellows.
+The NCH Psychology Internship Program (PIP) offers a pre-doctoral clinical psychology internship program with a focus in the areas of pediatric health psychology and clinical neuropsychology.